realtime-sanitizer/rtsan-standalone-rs/README.md

 # rtsan-standalone-rs

-Rust crate repository for the RTSan standalone library.

-## Overview

-This crate demonstrates how to integrate RTSan into your Rust application for detecting real-time violations.
+This is a Rust wrapper for RTSan to detect real-time violations in your application.

 ## Prerequisites